Michelle Yim: TVB

 In 2000, Yim and Damian Lau starred as Cheung Mo-kei's parents in the TVB Wuxia drama, The Heaven Sword and Dragon Saber.

 Since 2000, she has been actively involved in several shows, including filming for drama serials, dancing, musical play, game shows, and even cooperated with overseas broadcasts companies.
 Cash Is King (2002) and The Rainbow Connection (2005) showed good examples.
 She has also hosted in programmes such as On the Road and Life In Frame (光影流情).

 In this TVB's drama serial Moonlight Resonance, aired in July 2008, Yim portrays the villainous second wife, Yan Hung, who plots to have the family separated.
 Her performance in this serial has won her many praises and recognition.
 Yim won the Best Actress in the TVB Anniversary Awards 2008.
 In the final episode of Moonlight Resonance, which has the rating of over 47, the drama reached its peak at 50 rating during the scene when Yan Hung (character portrayed by Yim) slapped her daughter and shouted angrily to everyone present in her house.

-On 3 December 2009, Yim won the Best Drama Performance by an Actress Award at the Asian Television Awards 2009 for her role in Moonlight Resonance.
+On 3 December 2009, Yim won the "Best Drama Performance by an Actress" award at the Asian Television Awards 2009 for her role in Moonlight Resonance.

 Personal life

-Michelle Yim had been in a long-term relationship with former soccer player and fellow actor Wan Chi-keung, who died on 16 February 2010.
+Yim had been in a long-term relationship with former soccer player and fellow actor Wan Chi-keung, who died on 16 February 2010.

 Yim was also in-laws with actor Norman Chui between 1983 and 1989 when he was married to her sister Sydney who is also an actress.

 Awards

-For her popular villain role in 2008's TVB acclaimed drama, 'Moonlight Resonance', she won Best Actress at TVB Anniversary Awards 2008 and also at Asian Television Awards 2009.
+For her popular villain role in 2008's TVB acclaimed drama, Moonlight Resonance, she won "Best Actress" at TVB Anniversary Awards 2008 and also at Asian Television Awards 2009.
 She is the first Hong Kong television actress to sweep two Best Actress awards from a single role, and also the first Hong Kong actress to win Best Actress at the Asian Television Awards.